Brendan Donovan Player Props: Cardinals vs. Yankees

 Brendan Donovan At The Plate

-- Donovan is hitting .272 with seven doubles, eight home runs and 30 walks.
+- Donovan is batting .272 with seven doubles, eight home runs and 30 walks.

-- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 25th and he is 111th in slugging.
+- Among the qualified batters in MLB play, he ranks 54th in batting average, 26th in on-base percentage, and 110th in slugging.

-- In 60.3% of his 73 games this season, Donovan has picked up at least one hit.
-He's also had 19 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.